amgadk/arista-containerlab/README.md

 ### Installing Arista cEOS-Lab image

-Download the image from www.arista.com > Software Downloads > cEOS-Lab > EOS-4.2x.y > cEOS-lab-4.2x.y.tar.xz
+1. Download the cEOS image from www.arista.com

+      -Software Downloads
+         -cEOS-Lab
+            -EOS-4.2x.y
+               cEOS-lab-4.2x.y.tar.xz

-Copy the cEOS-lab-4.2x.y.tar.xz to the host/server/VM.
+2. Copy the cEOS-lab-4.2x.y.tar.xz to the host/server/VM.

-Ensure Docker is already set up and running.
+3. Ensure Docker is already set up and running.

+    ```shell
     docker version
+    ```

-Next, use the tar file to import the cEOS-Lab image using the following command
+4. Use the tar file to import the cEOS image to create a docker image ready for use

 docker import cEOS-lab.tar.xz ceosimage:TAG

-Example
+    ```shell

-docker import cEOS64-lab-4.26.1F.tar.xz ceosimage:4.26.1F
+    docker import cEOS-lab-4.30.4M.tar.xz ceos:4.30.4M
-Now you should be able to see the Arista cEOS-Lab image.
+    ```
+NOTE 1: make sure the docker import command is referncing the exact version you downloaded NOTE 2: The tag is important, make sure to add "ceos" and the version

+5. Confirm that the cEOS image is ready using the following command

+    ```shell
     docker images | egrep "REPO|ceos"
+    ```

 ## Resources